 A judge halted asbestos lawsuits against manufacturer Johnson & Johnson.
 This news comes after months of anticipation about the company making a subsidiary to capture all asbestos claims related to its Baby Powder.

 A federal bankruptcy judge in North Carolina hit the pause button on approximately 35,000 claims, according to a report published on the NPR website.
+Lawsuits have been the main type of compensation from Johnson & Johnson cancer claims.
 The cases are delayed for only 60 days, setting a ticking clock on the holding spot for Johnson & Johnson and victims of the company’s malfeasance.

 While the pause may feel like a loss for victims, the 60-day limit may be a win for claimants.
 A bankruptcy expert at Georgetown University wrote, “J&J gets a 60 day stay of litigation against parent corp, but that’s all.
 This is a major setback for J&J.”

 History of Johnson & Johnson and Asbestos

 Johnson & Johnson has faced criticism for years around its talcum powder line, including Baby Powder.
 The main ingredient, talc, is a naturally occurring mineral.
 It’s safe on its own but can mix with another naturally occurring mineral, asbestos, known to cause cancer.

 Asbestos is a dangerous substance made of sharp fibers.
 It causes mesothelioma, lung cancer and ovarian cancer.

 Use of Johnson & Johnson Baby Powder is linked to many cases of these cancers, including mesothelioma.
 This rare disease forms in the lining of either the lungs or abdominal cavity.
 The main tumor multiplies into smaller tumors and spreads toward vulnerable organs.
 If asbestos enters talc mixtures unnoticed, it puts consumers in danger of breathing in or swallowing the fibers.